Shule ya Tanga Borehole and Water System Project – Tanzania

 The Water Committee, with previous community funding, has tried digging more wells throughout the village, with the idea that there will be more access to water, but unfortunately, these wells have also been susceptible to the hot sun, and dry up during the dry months of June-December.
 They have tried doing a water catchment system, but since it only rains for 4-5 months a year, the water does not last for the rest of the year.

-This project is to dig a borehole at the spring, add a 10,000L storage tank, and install a piping system, supported by a solar pump, to provide water for the village.
+This project is to dig a borehole in the spring, add a 10,000L storage tank, and install a piping system, supported by a solar pump, to provide water for the village.

 The Spring Water Development Project Committee has recruited community members to assist in digging trenches throughout the north part of the village.
 With hired engineers, an intricate piping system will be installed and powered by a solar generator.
 This will bring water to 10 separate stations placed throughout the north side of the village.